 Alongside English, you must be fluent in one of the following languages: Russian, Ukrainian, Armenian, Czech, Slovak, Romanian, Bulgarian, Hungarian, Vietnamese, Polish, Urdu, Uzbek, Portuguese, or French.

 Another requirement is your availability to work during the morning, evening, and night shifts.
-Worried about changing availability?
 Every working schedule is prepared a month ahead of time, with interpreters sharing their availability with their coordinator 2 weeks prior.
+The schedule is then prepared taking into consideration both - interpreter's and client's preferences.
 It’s possible to work full or part-time.

 Last but not least, you have to be Polish or have a valid work permit and the legal status to live and work in Poland.